 An MPhil is awarded for original research and submission of a thesis.Candidates must normally be registered for two years (full-time) or four years (part-time).

-A Masters of Research (MRes) is is a one year, full-time research degree.
-You will carry out a supervised research project and submit a thesis.
-An MRes degree can be an effective preparation for PhD study, but can also offer vital career development opportunities.
-Further information about course content and the application process is available here.
+We also offer Masters of Research (MRes), a one year, full-time taught degree that provides effective preparation for PhD study, but can also offer vital career development opportunities.

 Our Open Days are a great opportunity to find out more about research at the RCA, meet academic staff and students, and visit our facilities, workshops and studios.
 Find out more.